NASA-AMMOS/MMGIS/docs/pages/Configure/Layers/Vector/Vector.md

 _type:_ string _optional_
 The string format to be used in the URL for `{starttime}` and `{endtime}`.
 Defaults to `YYYY-MM-DDTHH:mm:ssZ`.

+#### Refresh Interval Enabled

+_type:_ boolean
+If 'Time Enabled' and 'Refresh Interval Enabled', this layer will automatically refresh/requery its data every 'Refresh Every N Seconds'.
+This is useful when the layer's data updates at some uniform cadence.
+Be aware that this may be an expensive operation depending on the amount of data a layer needs and the number of layers that have this enabled.

+#### Refresh Every N Seconds

+_type:_ number
+_default:_ 60
+If 'Time Enabled' and 'Refresh Interval Enabled', this layer will automatically refresh/requery its data every n seconds.

 #### Stroke Color

 _type:_ CSS color string or a prop _optional_